Public Affairs Section

 CFDA Number: 19.040 – Public Diplomacy Programs

-The U.S. Embassy Mogadishu Public Affairs Section (PAS), U.S. Department of State, is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
-This Annual Program Statement outlines funding priorities, strategic themes, and procedures for submitting funding requests.
+The U.S. Embassy Mogadishu Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
+This Annual Program Statement outlines funding priorities, strategic themes, and procedures for submitting requests for funding.
 Please carefully follow all instructions below.

 - Encouraging entrepreneurship and innovation

 - Promoting women’s participation in politics, peacebuilding, and the economy